 A single member of the Class 71 survives in preservation.
 E5001 is part of the National Collection and is in full working order.
 No Class 74s were preserved.

-For the first time, a UK OO model railway locomotive will be funded up front by the customers who will in return receive a model for their faith in signing up to this project.
-By crowd sourcing the finance for this model DJ Models are able to start work almost immediately.
-Laser scanning has been carried out and cad/cam production is in progress.
+For the first time, a UK OO model railway locomotive was funded up front by the customers who, in return received a model for their faith in signing up to this project.
+By crowd sourcing the finance for this model DJ Model were able to start work almost immediately.
+Laser scanning was carried out and cad/cam production progressed.
 Whereas otherwise it would take up to 2 years this process should make it possible to achieve in a much shorter timescale.

-The model will feature a coreless motor, heavy chassis, directional lighting, etched grilles where possible, separate wire handrails, DCC 21 pin decoder socket with a large space for a sound speaker and sprung buffers.
-Provision within the tooling will be made for alternate slide details for the Class 74.
+The model featured a coreless motor, heavy chassis, directional lighting, etched grilles where possible, separate wire handrails, DCC 21 pin decoder socket with a large space for a sound speaker and sprung buffers.
+Provision within the tooling will be made for alternate slide details for the Class 74 at a later date.

-The price of the Class 71 model through this process will be £125.00 which includes postage and packing within the United Kingdom.
-Overseas postage will be at cost, with a VAT deduction for non-EU orders.
-A special limited edition certificate and unique running number and livery combinations will make this batch of models more exclusive.
+The price of the Class 71 model through this process was £125.00 which included postage and packing within the United Kingdom.
+Overseas postage was at cost, with a VAT deduction for non-EU orders.
+A special limited edition certificate and unique running number and livery combinations made this batch of models more exclusive.

 Originally DJ Models had intended to use the “Kickstarter” process.
 However there were many hurdles to cross to start one and it has led DJ Models to reconsider the Kickstarter funding situation via Kickstarter themselves not least that the price would have had to be 10% dearer to provide for their costs.